mediachain/apps/museums/README.md

 * [Ingesting the Cooper-Hewitt Collection](https://github.com/mediachain/apps/blob/master/museums/cooper-hewitt.md) by @denisnazarov

 ## Dataset checklist
-This is a living list of candidate datasets as well as contributors.

-See [this issue](https://github.com/mediachain/apps/issues/5) for community discussion on ingesting new datasets.

-Please submit a pull request if you have suggestions for more!
+This is a living list of datasets ready for ingestion, as well as names of community members that contributed them to Mediachain.
+See [this issue](https://github.com/mediachain/apps/issues/5) for discussion on ingesting new datasets.
+Please comment and submit a pull request if you have suggestions for more!

 - [x] DPLA @vyzo
 - [x] Rijksmuseum
 - [x] MoMA @denisnazarov
 - [x] Cooper-Hewitt @denisnazarov